 Which is safer, Binance or Coinbase?

-On the verifiable evidence, Coinbase is a US-listed public company with a recorded EU MiCA CASP authorisation, while our June 2026 research found no confirmed full CASP authorisation for Binance, so we mark Binance's EU status pending.
+On the verifiable evidence, Coinbase is the more regulated of the two: a Nasdaq-listed public company with a confirmed EU MiCA CASP authorisation (Luxembourg), FCA registration in the UK, and a conditional OCC national trust bank charter granted in April 2026.
+Binance withdrew its Greek MiCA application in June 2026 and halted new EU orders, deposits and staking from 1 July 2026, and has no FCA authorisation in the UK.
 'Safer' still depends on your country's rules and each exchange's terms there, and both expose you to crypto's volatility — verify with your national regulator before depositing.
 This is information, not financial advice.

 Is Binance or Coinbase better for beginners?

-Coinbase is often considered more approachable for beginners and brings public-company disclosure and a confirmed EU MiCA CASP authorisation per our research, while Binance offers greater breadth but a more complex, country-fragmented product set.
-Beginners should watch the spread on simple-buy flows on either, verify availability for their country, and remember crypto is volatile and largely uncompensated.
+Coinbase is often considered more approachable for beginners and brings public-company disclosure, a confirmed EU MiCA CASP authorisation, and UK FCA registration, while Binance offers a wider product range where it operates but has paused new EU business since 1 July 2026 as MiCA's transitional period ended.
+Beginners should watch the spread on simple-buy flows on either, verify current availability for their country, and remember crypto is volatile and largely uncompensated.
 This is information, not financial advice.

 Which has lower fees, Binance or Coinbase?